Tmitchy/-SOC-Home-Lab-Build/README.md

 ## 📋 Purpose

-To ensure a SIEM generates meaningful alerts, it must first receive consistent and well-configured log sources.
-This document addresses **Stage 1** of my SOC lab build: setting up the operating systems and configuring each one to be ready to send logs when the SIEM is introduced in the next phase.
+To ensure a SIEM generates meaningful alerts, it must first receive consistent, well-configured log data.
+This document addresses **Stage 1** of my SOC lab build: setting up the operating systems and configuring each one to send logs when the SIEM is introduced in the next phase.

 ---